System FR as Foundations for Stainless

 \subsection{Contracts and Measures}

 The syntax we support in our verification tool translates into our core calculus presented above.
 In our tool we support named functions with contracts and measures which are desugared into {\tt fix} terms.
-To compare natural numbers and express the fact the refinements that measures decrease, we use functions `<', `{\tt <=}' and `{\tt ==}' on natural numbers.
-These functions can be defined using the recursor {\tt rec} (see Appendix \ref{app:lessthan} for definitions).} {(see the long version of our paper for definitions~\citep{SystemFRLongVersion}).}
+To compare natural numbers and express the fact that measures decrease, we use functions `<', `{\tt <=}' and `{\tt ==}' on natural numbers.
+These functions can be defined using the recursor {\tt rec} \iftoggle{arxiv}{(see Appendix \ref{app:lessthan} for definitions).} {(see the long version of our paper for definitions~\citep{SystemFRLongVersion}).}

 Figure~\ref{fig:sugar} shows how, thanks to refinement types, the {\tt fix} term can encode recursive functions (such as the one given in Section~\ref{sec:motiv}) that feature user-defined \emph{pre-} and \emph{post-conditions} and whose termination arguments relies on a user-defined \emph{measure} function.
 The {\tt fix} term shown on the right corresponds to the desugaring of the recursive function on the left whose contracts are given by the {\bf require} and {\bf ensuring} keywords, and whose measure is given by the {\bf decreases} keyword.
 The contract terms $pre$ and $post$ are such that {$\hastype{{\tt x}:\tau_1}{pre}{\tbool}$} and {$\hastype{{\tt x}:\tau_1,{\tt res}:\tau_2}{post}{\tbool}$}, and the measure function $measure$ satisfies {$\hastype{{\tt x}:\tau_1}{measure}{\tnat}$}.
-The term $\tpred{}$ is a function of type $\trefine{n}{\tnat}{\tzero < n} \rightarrow \tnat$ that returns the predecessor of numbers greater than $\tzero$.
+The term $\predsymb$ is a function of type $\trefine{n}{\tnat}{\tzero < n} \rightarrow \tnat$ that returns the predecessor of numbers greater than $\tzero$.